-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

 'Search for image' gone?
 How to restore reverse image search in Google Chrome

-Yes, but you cannot upload images to Google Images on mobile.
+Yes you can do a reserve image search on mobile devices, but you cannot upload images to Google Images on mobile.
 You can only visit a direct image URL, long-press on the image, and select Search Google for image.

 Not entirely.
 It depends on the type of image, how clear it is, and how much unique detail there is.
 The more unique the image, the more chance Google will find the exact one.
 But if it is a picture of a person with many things going on in the background, you may end up with hundreds of thousands of unrelated images that look vaguely similar.